lingwhatics/lingwhatics.github.io/reading.md

 ## Books I have been reading

 ### 2017
+- _Amusing Ourselves to Death: public discourse in the age of show business_ by Neil Postman (1985)
 - _The War of the End of the World_ by Mario Vargas Llosa (1981)
 - _Brazil: The Troubled Rise of a Global Power_ by Michael Reid (2014)
 - _Discovering Prices: Auction Design in Markets with Complex Constraints_ by Paul R Milgrom (2017)